POETSII/tinsel/README.md

 threads using the parameter `LogThreadsPerMulticastQueue`.
 Queue sharing means that a queue element cannot be consumed until all destination threads sharing the queue have received it, so the saving in area is offset by reduced parallelism.
+For futher details, see the original feature proposal: [PIP 22](doc/PIP-0022-mailbox-local-multicast.md).

 Sometimes, a thread may wish to wait until it can send or receive.
 To avoid busy waiting on the `tinselCanSend()` and `tinselCanRecv()`